EMERGING MARKETS-Latam FX gain, Brazil's real gets boost from strong services data

 Argentina peso (parallel) ARSB=

-(Reporting by Johann M Cherian and Amruta Kandekar in Bengaluru; Editing by Josie Kao)
+(Reporting by Johann M Cherian, Amruta Kandekar, Shashwat Chauhan and Lisa Mattackal in Bengaluru; Editing by Josie Kao and Marguerita Choy)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.